knappmi/Python__Projects/nonir/Notes/vault/IaC.CML.md

     - **Lab Notes:** NOTES!
 And yes, it's in MARKDOWN!

 - **Breakout**
     The breakout tool is what allows us to reach out programmatically to devices within the lab.
-It will take the ip where the breakout executable exsists and attaches a different port depedning on the device.
+It will take the ip where the breakout executable exsists and attaches a different port depending on the device.

     The breakout tool allows you to use putty, SecureCRT, blah blah blah.
 But we want it for Ansible and Python!